rkulla/vimogen/README.md

 This is great because you can stay up-to-date with all the new features the plugin authors create just by re-running this command often.

+TIP: If you ever want to temporarily disable a plugin, just use vimogen to UNINSTALL it, then whenever you want it back just run vimogen's INSTALL command, which will restore it as long as you don't delete it from .vimogen_repos.

-Tip: Keep a reference to the vimogen repository in .vimogen_repos and it will show you if a new version was updated whenever you run the update command.
+TIP: Keep a reference to the vimogen repository in .vimogen_repos and it will show you if a new version was updated whenever you run the update command.
 Then all you have to do is copy the updated vimogen.sh file to your PATH to have the latest version.
 Do the same for vim-pathogen's repo.